 A long time ago in a galaxy far, far away I used to teach women how.
 So here are half a dozen pointers:

 - Don’t hit bone on bone.
 If you absolutely must, make sure you use your strong bone (your elbow) on their weak bone (their nose) rather than, say, a fist to the point of the jaw.
 But it’s even better to use bone against soft tissue.
 An elbow to the neck, a fist to the kidney, a sword finger to the solar plexus, a forearm between the legs, a heel to the side of the knee.
 It’s good to go for something disabling so they can’t chase you afterwards.
-Knees and throats are very useful for this: if they can’t breathe they can’t run; they can’t run if their patella’s gone, either (unless they have a wheelchair handy—and perhaps I’ve just lived a sheltered life but I’ve never met a Nazi in a wheelchair).
+Knees and throats are very useful for this: if they can’t breathe they can’t run; they can’t run if their patella’s gone, either (unless they have a wheelchair handy—and perhaps I’ve just lived a sheltered life but outside a Stephen King story I’ve never met a Nazi in a wheelchair).

 - Get close.
 You have to be a lot closer than you think.
 If you’re hitting someone you have to be right inside their space.
 Maybe even touching if they’re tall and you’re not.
 Try it with a cushion; if you’re not used to hitting things you’ll be surprised.